harshi1122/atomic/CONTRIBUTING.md

 * Generate a React component and types for the component's props and variants; placing them at `./src/components/interface/{Name}.tsx`.
 * Create a styles object; placing it at `./src/styles/{Name}.ts`.
   * Styles will be added to the `Styler` context.
-    * Autocomplete will be configured, effectively registering the component with the `Styler`.
-  * These styles will be the default value, used when an end-user does not provide overriding styles.
+  * These styles will be a default value, used when none are provided by an application.
 * Create a new Storybook entry at `./stories/components/{Name}.stories.tsx`.

 > After generating the component, click the *yellow* paths to quickly open the component, styles, or Storybook entry.